 Cash balances in banks are insured up to \$250,000 per insured bank by the Federal Deposit Insurance Corporation ("FDIC").
-As of June 30, 2022, the Agency's bank balances exceeded the FDIC coverage limit by \$439,255 as of June 30, 2022.
+As of June 30, 2023, the Agency's bank balances exceeded the FDIC coverage limit by \$116,275.
 The difference between the book balance and the bank statement balance was for outstanding checks.
-None of the District's deposits with financial institutions in excess of FDIC limits were held in uncollateralized accounts.
-All of the District's accounts met the collateral and categorization requirements as noted in the following paragraph.
+During the year, the Agency discovered that accounts held with Silicon Valley Bank did not meet the collateral and categorization requirements as noted in the following paragraphs.
+Silicon Valley Bank collapsed on March 10, 2023, after a bank run and a capital crisis.
+The bank was shut down by the California Department of Financial Protection and Innovation and the US federal government stepped in to guarantee customer deposits.
+Subsequently, the bank was able to provide collateralization equal to that required by California government code via the utilization of cash sweeps.
+The Agency started the process of changing banks after the collapse and did not incur a loss related to the collapse.